gphanikumar/MM2090/lessons/Session6a.md

       vim xaa.txt

 Read about the [vim editor](https://www.vim.org/).
-A nice introduction is available on [An introduction to the vi editor](https://www.redhat.com/sysadmin/introduction-vi-editor) from [the redhat](https://www.redhat.com/) website.
+There is [an introduction to the vi editor](https://www.redhat.com/sysadmin/introduction-vi-editor) from [the redhat](https://www.redhat.com/) website and also a help page to [getting started with vim](https://opensource.com/article/19/3/getting-started-vim).

 You could also try the neovim version of the vim editor.